Codecademy/docs/content/general/concepts/object/object.md

 ---
 Title: 'Object'
-Description: 'An object is a data  type, created by the developer, that has its properties and methods.'
+Description: 'An object is a data  type, created by the developer, that has properties and methods.'
 Subjects:
   - 'Computer Science'
   - 'Web Development'